IRATI/demonstrator/README.md

 ## 7. CREDITS                                                                 #
 ###############################################################################

-This tool has been developed on behalf of FP7 PRISTINE and H2020 ARCIFIRE EU projects.
+This tool has been developed on behalf of FP7 PRISTINE and H2020 ARCIFIRE EU-funded projects.

 Author:
-* Vincenzo Maffione <v DOT maffione AT nextworks DOT it>
+* Vincenzo Maffione, v DOT maffione AT nextworks DOT it

 Contributors:
 * None yet :)